BioBoost/course-object-oriented-programming-with-cpp/assignments/assignments.md

 Replace the integral data attribute of the Node with a `DigitalOut`.
 This will for example allow you to create a linked list of LEDs.

+### Part 5 - Reverse (optional)

+Add a reverse method to the linked list that reverses all the elements in the linked list.